JoergM/website-1/content/faq.md

 +++
 draft= false
 title = "FAQ"
-description = "Asked and answered"
+bref = "Asked and answered"
 +++

 ## KubePlatform looks awesome.
 Who is it for?